 Foothill Transit’s 187 and 188 lines connect Huntington Drive, Foothill Boulevard, and Historic Route 66 into a fairly seamless route that suggests that they are one road, sometimes running parallel to one another and sometimes. into one another.
 Anyone who’s ever traveled along any suburban or small town stretch of Route 66 will recognize it by the low buildings — including many mid-20th century restaurants, service stations, and motels — in many cases advertised by buzzing neon or flashing florescent bulb-lit signs.
 Huntington Drive was also part of Route 66 but much of it is as dangerous and as wide as an interstate because it was originally designed to accommodate the “Red Cars” of Henry Huntington’s Pacific Electric Railway.
 It could easily accommodate a bicycle trail in the median, dedicated bus-only lanes, and still have eight lanes left over for cars — which would be an improvement but for much of its length, there’s not much to see.

 The street most deserving a makeover, though, is Valley Boulevard, which is as close as anything to being the San Gabriel Valley’s Main Street.
-I have biked and walked its length from its western terminus in Boyle Heights to Avocado Heights in the east.
+I have biked and walked its length from its western terminus in Boyle Heights to Avocado Heights, where the San Gabriel Valley Girl I dated lived.
 It is the main street of so many diverse communities and for most of its length is seven-car lanes wide.
 That means it could be redesigned with dedicated bus lanes, bike lanes, a median, and still have room for those whose steering wheels will be only pried from their cold, dead hands.

 FOOD IN THE SAN GABRIEL VALLEY